How do you keep raccoons away and off bird feeders?

 So to take advantage, many bird foods add capsaicin as a powder coat, liquid coat, or as part of a suet mix to stop raccoons from eating.

 Time and time again, it has been shown that having capsaicin-treated bird food is one of the best raccoon repellents you can utilize.
 Raccoons have SUPER sensitive noses, so all it takes is one smell, and they will start looking elsewhere. 🙂

 Using hot pepper sunflower seed in my bird feeders worked well to force the raccoon back to the ground.
 For about a week, I used spicy food in my feeders until the raccoon learned its lesson.

 Here is the hot pepper birdseed that I use: View Price - Amazon

 Is it safe to feed birds capsaicin?

-Products that contain capsaicin have been on the market for a long time now, and there are no reports of any birders or ornithologists that have spoken to the adverse health consequences for birds.
+Products that contain capsaicin have been on the market for a long time now, and there are no reports of any birders or ornithologists who have spoken on the adverse health consequences for birds.